 Why Apply for a Business Credit Card?

-In addition to keeping your business and personal credit reports separate, a business credit card can help you organize your finances more efficiently as opposed to manually tracking purchases made with your personal credit card(s) or cash.
+In addition to keeping your business and personal credit reports separate, a business credit card can help you organize your finances more efficiently instead of manually tracking purchases made with your personal credit card(s) or cash.
 This will save you quite a bit of time on administrative tasks like recordkeeping and billing, especially if your card is synced with an external program like Venmo or PayPal.

-Another benefit to having a business credit card is that you can get incredible rewards (sign-up bonuses and spending categories).
-Some business credit cards offer 3% or more points/miles on business expenses (e.g., office supplies, business travel, electronics, utilities, etc.) and others don’t even have an annual fee, which makes them a low-risk addition to your business financial management practices.
+Another benefit of having a business credit card is getting incredible rewards (sign-up bonuses and spending categories).
+Some business credit cards offer 3% or more points/miles on business expenses (e.g., office supplies, business travel, electronics, utilities, etc.), and others don’t even have an annual fee, making them a low-risk addition to your business financial management practices.

 For business owners with employees, you can keep closer tabs on employee spending reports by simply adding them as authorized users on the company’s account instead of asking for copies of receipts and reimbursing them.
 Some business credit cards charge a nominal fee for adding authorized users, while others let you add a few employees for no extra charge.